hossein-f/Celestial-classification/README.md

 # Celestial-classification
-This project is part of the data science course assessment in GA.
-The aim of the this project is to compare the applications of some of the machine learning algorithms to SDSS database to classify the celestial objects in astrophysics.
+In this project we apply some of the machine learning algorithms to SDSS database to classify the celestial objects( stars, galaxis and quasar) in astrophysics.
+We use the Data Release 12 that includes optical spectra and catalog data (parameters measured from images and spectra, such as magnitudes and redshifts).We retrieved data from SDSS and applied different machine learning algorithm to classify these objects.